otiagomarques/adhoc/_posts/2021-12-19-uninhabitable-earth.md

 ---
 layout: post
-title: How Will We Live On This Uninhabitable Planet?
+title: Life On This Uninhabitable Planet?
 ---

 It's no longer a matter of discussion - we'll eventually not be fit for this planet.
 Human culture has developed way way faster than natural evolution.
 We have too many people, and the few resources we have are scarcening.